WyattAlexander-001/Dating_Checker/README.md

-# Dating_Checker
+# Dating Checker WebApp
- A small webapp to assess your own personal values and see if they align with your partner.
+ This is a small webapp to assess your own personal values, and see if they align with your current partner.

  It's a to-do list but should be useful for self-reflection